jgeumlek/MoltenGamepad/documentation/README.md

 # adding_driver.md

 This files offers a quick overview of what is needed to implement another driver for this project in C++.
+Please check the `gendev` documentation first to see if it already offers the needed functionality through its generic drivers.